naditraining/naditraining.github.io/README.md

   -Close vs Quit

   -Expected Exceptions

-  -Best Practices
-  -Practice a testcase to move from one window to another
+  - a testcase to move from one window to another

   -Implement Wrapper Methods for Alert, Frame and Windows
       -Wrappers to accept, dismiss and sendKeys of Alert -Wrappers to move by index, name/id or webelement for frame -Wrappers to switch to specific window (first / last)

-  -Practice a testcase using wait
+  - a testcase using wait
 </details>
 <details>
   <summary>Day 5 session 1</summary>